BS 1710 British Standard Pipe Marking

 The above Code Indications must be at least at the specified locations for pipe markers, and there must always be a Code Indication next to any banding.

 Pipe content names, abbreviations, symbols and numbers must be printed in either black or white, whichever provides the best contrast.
 The Code Indications are to be placed directly on the pipe or on a label placed on the pipe.
-The background colour of the label must match the safety identification color.
+The background colour of the label must match the safety identification colour.

 Indicating the Direction Of Flow

 The direction of the fluid flow in a pipe is to be indicated by an arrow located near the basic Identification Colour.
 The arrow may be either white or black, whichever provides the best contrast.
 If a label with the Identification Colour is being used, the direction of flow is indicated by the pointed end of this label.
 For more information on BS 1710 pipe marking requirements, download the UK Pipe Marking Guide by Graphic Products.
 This easy-to-use guide breaks down the essentials to help make compliance easier.

 Compliant Pipe Markers

 An effective way to follow British Standard 1710 is to use adhesive backed pipe marker labels.
 Adhesive BS 1710 pipe markers are easy to make and apply.
 When paired with a DuraLabel printer, they are economical, durable, and you can get the right material for the conditions specified by BS 1710.